 If you’d like to build on your education in the future, then you might want to go the extra mile by pursuing an associate degree.
-In California, you can typically earn a Vocational Nursing degree within the span of year, though you must complete a VN program first.
-For instance, the ASVN program at Unitek College can be completed in as little as 12 months (again, you must complete a VN program first).
+In California, you can typically earn a Vocational Nursing degree within the span of a year, though you must complete a VN program first.
+For instance, the ASVN program at Unitek College can be completed in as little as 10 months (again, you must complete a VN program first).
 This path can lay the groundwork for a higher-level degree, such as a bachelor’s or master’s degree in nursing.

 LVN Licensing & Certification

 The National Council of State Boards of Nursing (NCSBN) has developed two exams to test the competence of aspiring RNs and LPNs/LVNs.
-A graduate (or soon to be graduate) of an approved nursing program would need to complete an application form—which might include a criminal background check—submit the application and licensure fee, and apply for the NCLEX-RN or NCLEX-PN exam.
+A graduate (or soon-to-be graduate) of an approved nursing program would need to complete an application form—which might include a criminal background check—submit the application and licensure fee, and apply for the NCLEX-RN or NCLEX-PN exam.

-Passing the NCLEX is an important step toward licensure, but it’s not the only requirement.
+Passing the NCLEX is an essential step toward licensure, but it’s not the only requirement.
 For instance, some states require proof of English language proficiency, no felony conviction or criminal behavior, sound physical/mental health, and good moral character.